-It’s easy to think of OpenVPN as a wheezy old man, especially when compared to an up-and-coming protocol that is now favored by many industry experts.
-However, WireGuard is still somewhat experimental, and it isn’t as widely available just yet.
+It’s easy to think of OpenVPN as being on its way out, especially when compared to an up-and-coming protocol that many industry experts now favor.
+However, WireGuard is still somewhat experimental, and it isn’t as widely available as of yet.

-Asking which one is better isn’t really the way to look at it, though.
-Instead, consider your user needs.
-Is speed of utmost importance to you?
-Or, do you care most about privacy or device compatibility?
-Figuring out your specific VPN needs first will help guide your decision.
-Either protocol is solid from a privacy and security perspective, although WireGuard falls behind in terms of compatibility.
+Either option is solid from a privacy and security perspective, although WireGuard falls behind in terms of compatibility.
 It’s to be expected, and the scale should be balanced more evenly in the future as it becomes more widely adopted.

 Overall, you’ll be able to boost your online privacy drastically with the use of a fully audited VPN service.
-For OpenVPN, we recommend testing out Private Internet Access.
-Whereas NordVPN might be more ideal if you want to learn the ins and outs of WireGuard on a range of devices.
+For OpenVPN, we recommend testing out Private Internet Access, whereas NordVPN might be ideal if you want to learn the ins and outs of WireGuard on a range of devices.
 It ultimately comes down to preference.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.